MacGH23/BatteryScript_ABCDs/README.md

 JKBMS | RS485 | [Waveshare RS485 CAN HAT](https://www.waveshare.com/rs485-can-hat.htm) with original JKRS485 adapter<br> ![JKBms RS485](/pictures/jkbms_rs485.JPG "JKBms RS485")

-Meanwell devices using a small 2x7 pin connector from MPE for the CAN interface.<br> Normally a connector with 2 wires are part of the delievery.
+Meanwell devices using a small 2x7 pin, 2.0 pitch connector from MPE for the CAN interface.<br> Normally a connector with 2 wires are part of the delievery.
 The connector is a [MPE BLC 14](https://www.reichelt.de/crimp-buchsenleiste-14-pol-mpe-blc-14-p247189.html?CCOUNTRY=445&LANGUAGE=de&nbc=1&&r=1) (partnumber 906-2-014-X-BS0A10) and [crimp pins](https://www.reichelt.de/crimpkontakt-fuer-mpe-blc-einzeln-mpe-cc222-p150922.html?CCOUNTRY=445&LANGUAGE=de&nbc=1&&r=1) (partnumber CC2-22/30-TT-RL)

 Only the CAN wires are needed to install additionally.
 See manual of the device where the CAN PINs are.